 - Inventories process of production for such sale.

 - The materials or supplies to be consumed in the production process or rendering of Services.

 Net Realizable Value:-

 The Estimated selling prices are evaluated through the Closing and Opening Stock.
 Need to evaluate the Present selling price through Net Realizable Value.
-Through valuating, the Selling Price can be realized.
+Through evaluating, the Selling Price can be realized.
 Inventories encompass the goods purchased and held for the resale.
-The cost of Inventories should comprise all costs of Purchase of conversion and Other Costs Incurred in Bringing the Inventory.
+The cost of inventories should comprise all costs of Purchase of conversion and Other Costs Incurred in Bringing the Inventory.